moehler438/moehler438.github.io/_posts/2025-01-09-why-bikepack.md

 ![image info](/assets/img/posts/why_bikepacking/cedaro.jpg)

 In short, people are much more likely to approach and initialize conversation if you appear out of the ordinary.
-Bikepacking sure accomplishes looking out of the ordinary.